Home Majors Cognitive Science

 How much do Cognitive Science graduates earn?

-Cognitive Science is rated "Moderate" for AI automation risk, with an average of 33% of job tasks exposed to large language models and AI tools.
+Cognitive Science is rated "Moderate" for AI automation risk, with 33% of job tasks exposed to large language models and AI tools.
 This means some career tasks in this field could be augmented or replaced by AI over the next decade.

 Which school has the best Cognitive Science program?

-What's the outlook for a Cognitive Science degree?
+What's the ROI on a Cognitive Science degree?